-The WVHDF has provided deep subsidy mortgage loans through the NewHOME program to finance the construction of new single family and construction/permanent loans to finance the construction of rental units through the CHDO Program to address the demand for decent, affordable housing units for low-income families.
-The WVHDF has also provided loans through its Land Development Loan Program so that eligible non-profit organizations can finance the acquisition and development of land for low-income housing.
+The WVHDF has provided deep subsidy mortgage loans through the NewHOME the construction of single program to finance new family and construction/permanent loans to finance the construction of rental units through both the CHDO Program and the HOMErent Program to address the demand for decent, affordable housing units for low-income families.
+The WVHDF has also provided loans through its Land Development Loan Program so that eligible nonprofit organizations can finance the acquisition and development of land for lowincome housing.
 The terms of the Land Development Loan Program loans are designed so that the non-profit organizations can afford to market lots over an extended period of time.

-Overcome Gaps In Institutional Structure and Enhance Coordination:
+• Overcome Gaps In Institutional Structure and Enhance Coordination: